Document CommonJS Modules

 Document a Function that returns an AMD Module

-Modules can also be written using the Asynchronous Module Definition (AMD) API, which is implemented
+Modules can also be written using the Asynchronous Module Definition (AMD) API, which is

-by libraries such as RequireJS.
+implemented by libraries such as RequireJS.
 The AMD format provides a

-define method that allows you to write a function to
+define method that allows you to write

-of a module.
+documented as members of a module.

 Document a Module as a Constructor